×

 When we asked people living in Vietnam about club and activities where newcomers can meet others, they responded:

 "If you like a bit of very social running/walking, you could join the Hash House Harries (motto: Drinkers with a running problem) in Saigon, Nha Trang, Hoi An or Hanoi.
 They are a fun exercise group and with the emphasis on 'fun'.
 Suitable for all ages and weights, male, female, locals and expats.
-Look them up on the internet," said one expat in Vietnam.
+Look them up on the internet," remarked one foreigner who made the move to Vietnam.

 "Depends on interests of course.
 UNIS (United nations international school) is out of town but offers courses to everyone, including language classes.
 L'Espace (French) Goethe (German) and other national organisations offer courses, exhibitions and events.
 Cinematheque offers "arthouse" films for members.
-Hanoi Opera House offers wonderful performances, very reasonably priced tickets so enjoy. for other information on events/organisations google Hanoi Infoshare and New Hanoian," remarked one member in Hanoi.
+Hanoi Opera House offers wonderful performances, very reasonably priced tickets so enjoy. for other information on events/organisations google Hanoi Infoshare and New Hanoian," explained one person living in Hanoi, Vietnam.

 What is life like in Vietnam?